ruhishrestha/mrc/README.md

 ## MRC Partnership Overview

-My team and I workedpartnering with our local Medical Reserve Corps (MRC) to promote public health awareness within the community.
-Our group (Amal Budal, DeepshikaSai Boppisetti, Nileena Chavva, Nivedita Thulasiraman, Ruhi Shrestha, & Syeda Zahra) collaborates specifically with the Loudoun County Medical Reserve Corps, guided by MRC Volunteer Coordinator Ms. Elizabeth Thurman (pictured on the right).
-Together, we strategize and plan impactful future events that highlight the importance of public health and volunteer engagement.
+My team (DeepshikaSai Boppisetti, Nileena Chavva, & Nivedita Thulasiraman) and I are partnering with our local Medical Reserve Corps (MRC) to promote public health awareness within the community.
+Our group  collaborates specifically with the Loudoun County Medical Reserve Corps, guided by MRC Volunteer Coordinator Ms. Elizabeth Thurman (pictured on the right).
+Together, we strategize and plan impactful future events that highlight the importance of public health and volunteer engagement!

 <img src="Untitled presentation (3).png" alt="Project Screenshot" width="1050">

 # What have we done so far?

-On **November 16th**, held a walkathon at the beaver dam reservoir with partnership with MRC.
+On **November 16th**, we held a walkathon at the Deaver Dam Reservoir with our MRC unit.
 Through this event we were able to educate people on how exercise, hydration, and probiotic play a vital role in maintaining your gut and hormonal health.

 <img src="Untitled presentation (4).png" alt="Project Screenshot" width="1050">